- You MLS Status:

 We are getting closer to the finish line!
 The purpose of an appraisal is to asses the property’s value.
 The lending institution orders this to ensure that they will be able to recoup the money (the home is held for collateral on the loan) if the borrower defaults on the loan.
 Check out our blog all about how to prepare for this milestone (coming soon)!

-So, all of the inspections & repairs have been done, the appraiser have made a visit and the lender has given the go ahead on the buyers loan!
+So, all of the inspections & repairs have been done, the appraiser has made a visit and the lender has given the go-ahead on the buyer’s loan!
 You almost have that “SOLD” Status in the MLS.
-While you are waiting patently to close there are a few tasks you can do that will make you move much easier.
+While you are waiting patiently to close there are a few tasks you can do that will make you move much easier.